-- close release milestone on Github
+- Close the release milestone on GitHub.

+- Update borgbackup.org154 with the new version number and release date.

-- · announce on:
+- Announce on:

-- Mailing list
+- Mailing list.

-- Twitter
+- Twitter.

-- IRC channel (change /topic)
+- IRC channel (change /topic).

-- create a Github release, include:
+- Create a GitHub release, include:

-- standalone binaries (see above for how to create them)
+- Standalone binaries (see above for how to create them).

-- for OS X, document the OS X Fuse version in the README of the binaries.
+- For OS X, document the OS X Fuse version in the README of the binaries.
 OS X FUSE uses a kernel extension that needs to be compatible with the code contained in the binary.

-- a link to CHANGES.rst
+- A link to CHANGES.rst.